 For the most part, employers seem to be conscious of the remote workers’ worries: 51% of Blind respondents felt that their bosses were understanding of their mental health needs while working from home.
 One positive to come from the current situation is that it has encouraged employers to pay more attention to the wellbeing of their workers, which could mean that employees will have more of a say in how their work schedule is organized around their personal lives in future.

 The general consensus appears to be that, when all this is over, a hybrid mix of remote and office-based working will dominate, and is indeed the preferred working style for the majority of employees.
-According to SmartWay2's survey, 91% of people expressed a desire to split their time between their home and the office going forward.
-Yet less than 1 in 5 (18%) expect to before Autumn 2021.
+According to SmartWay2’s survey, 91% of people expressed a desire to split their time between their home and the office going forward.
+Yet less than 1 in 5 (18%) expect to go back to the office before Autumn 2021.

 Steve Vatidis, Executive Chairman of SmartWay2, said: “These results show there is no simple ‘one size fits all’ solution.
 Employers are under pressure to grant greater autonomy to their workforce.
 But they still have a lot of work to do to convince their teams of the productivity benefits offered by showing up at modern workplaces which are COVID-safe.”